micahjon/rhf-conditional-logic/README.md

 ## Future improvements

 Update `useCondition` signature to allow for single field (instead of array).
-Maybe add provider option so we only have one param?
+Maybe add FormContext awareness so we only have one param?